leo9iota/leo9iota/README.md

 - 📖 Learning Nuxt and Go at the moment.
 - 🎮 Enjoying recreational programming, such as trying out esolangs.
 - 💡 Interested in cybersecurity and systems programming.
+- ❄️ NixOS enjoyer, but also really enjoy using Arch (btw).

 <!-- Technologies -->
 <div id="user-content-toc">